jakobo/botscripten/README.md

 ![create a chat](/docs/trialogue-create.gif)

 1. Create a story in the Twine editor.
+2. Set your story format to `Botscripten`
-2. Edit the start passage to include:
+3. Edit the start passage to include:
    - Title (e.g. start)
    - Passage text (e.g. "Hi 👋")
    - One or more links (e.g. `[[What's your name?]]`)
    - Speaker tag (e.g. `speaker-bot`).
 This will display the speaker's name (in this case `bot`) in standalone viewer
-3. Edit the newly created passage(s) to include:
+4. Edit the newly created passage(s) to include:
    - Passage text (e.g. "My name is Bot")
    - One or more links (e.g. `[[Back to start->start]]`)
    - Speaker tag (e.g. `speaker-bot`)
-4. Hit `Play` to test the result (Using BotscriptenViewer)
+5. Hit `Play` to test the result

 # 🏷 Botscripten Tags

 Botscripten is designed to work exclusively with Twine's tag system.
 That means no code in your conversation nodes.
 This is important because behind the scenes, many other Twine formats convert Passages containing `<% ... %>` into JavaScript code, defeating the goal of portability.

-The following passage tags are supported by BotscriptenViewer.
+The following passage tags are supported by Botscripten.
 It is assumed that anyone consuming a Botscripten formatted Twine story will also support these tags.

 | tag                    | explanation                                                                                                                                                                                                                                                         |
 | :--------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |